-You may be entitled to compensation for the injuries you suffered during a truck accident, but recovering your losses from liable parties might prove difficult without dedicated legal representation.
+You may be entitled to compensation for the injuries you suffered during a tractor-trailer collision, but recovering your losses from liable parties might prove difficult without dedicated legal representation.
 Trucking companies are usually represented by large insurance companies that are determined to undervalue your claim.
-Our Titusville truck accident lawyers can provide the help you need to succeed in a personal injury claim.
+A Titusville truck accident lawyer can provide the help you need to succeed in a personal injury claim.

 The potentially liable parties for an 18-wheeler collision can make a civil claim complicated, often necessitating the assistance of a Titusville truck accident attorney.
 A commercial truck operator who engages in negligent behavior and causes an otherwise avoidable accident as a result can be held civilly liable for any ensuing damages.

 Because commercial vehicles are owned and operated by trucking companies, however, the trucker is often not the only party who can be found liable for a tractor-trailer collision.
 Commercial trucks are heavily regulated.
 Shipping companies must adhere to these regulations, including those governing the weight limit and maintenance of the vehicles, as well as the scheduling of their drivers.